-- The practice gave affected people reasonable support, truthful information and a verbal and written apology - The practice kept written records of verbal interactions as well as written correspondence. - Staff told us the practice held regular team meetings but practice nurse meetings was limited as they worked on opposite shifts. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident and supported in doing so. - Staff said they felt respected, valued and supported, particularly by the practice manager.
+- Staff told us the practice held team meetings but they were infrequent and on an ad hoc basis. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident and supported in doing so. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
 All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.